-The financial statements of the associate are prepared for the same reporting period as the Company.
-Where necessary, adjustments are made to bring the accounting policies in line with those of the Company.
+The financial statements of the associate or joint venture are prepared for the same reporting period as the Group.
+Where necessary, adjustments are made to bring the accounting policies in line with those of the Group.

-The Company determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired in accordance with IAS 39 Financial Instruments: Recognition and Measurement.
-If this is the case the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognizes the amount in the 'share of profit or loss of an associate' in the statement of comprehensive income in accordance with IAS 36 Impairment of Assets.
-In determining the value in use of the investment, the Company estimates:
+The Group determines at each reporting date whether there is any objective evidence that the investment in the associate or an investment in a joint venture is impaired in accordance with IAS 39 Financial Instruments: Recognition and Measurement.
+If this is the case the Group calculates the amount of impairment as the difference between the recoverable amount of the associate or joint venture and its carrying value and recognizes the amount in the 'share of profit or loss of an associate' in the statement of comprehensive income in accordance with IAS 36 Impairment of Assets.
+In determining the value in use of the investment, the Group estimates: